thehatkid/OSFM-Crash-Messages/README.md

-# OneShot: Fading Memory Crash Message
+# OneShot: Fading Memory Crash Messages

 it will be funny, yeah?